drashland/drash/README.md

 * POST `localhost:8000/`
 * POST `localhost:8000/:name`

-## How To Override `Drash.Http.Response`
+---

+## Adding More Content Types

-Drash servers use `Drash.Http.Response` to generate responses and send them to clients.
+Drash servers use the `Drash.Http.Response` class to generate responses and send them to clients.
 It can generate responses of the following content types:

 * `application/json`
 * `application/xml`
 * `text/html`
 * `text/xml`

-If you want your Drash server to handle more content types, then you will need to override `Drash.Http.Response`.
-See steps below to override `Drash.Http.Response`:
+If you want your Drash server to handle more content types, then you will need to override `Drash.Http.Response` and its `send()` method.
+See the steps below to override `Drash.Http.Response` and its `send()` method:

 *Note: The following steps assume you're using the example code above.*

 ### Step 1 of 2: Create Your `Response` Class.

-*Note: This class only needs to override the `send()` method.*

 **File: `app/response.ts`**